dccuchile/wefe/doc/quick_start.rst

 It provides metrics, a framework for creating queries, and a standard interface for executing these queries using a metric and a pre-trained Word Embedding model.
 In addition, it has multiple tools that allow you to run several queries on several different embedding models.

-Although it is only in its early stages of development, it is expected that with time it will become more robust, that more metrics will be implemented and that it will extend to other types of bias measurement in NLP.

-The following lines will show the quick start documentation for WEFE.
+Below you can find a quick start guide for using WEFE.
-In this page, we will show how to install the package and how to run a basic query.
+We will show you how to install the package and how to run a basic query.

 1. Download and setup
 =====================